Large values of $L$-functions on $1$-line: Mertens' theorem for the class

-We use the following lemma (see \cite{Titchmarsh} Lemma 6.3) to esimate the other terms in \eqref{residue_at_0}. \begin{lemma} Let $f(z)$ be an analytic function in the region containing the disc $|z|\leq 1$, supposing $|f(z)|\leq M$ for $|z|\leq 1$ and $f(0)\neq 0$.
+We use the following result due to Landau (see \cite[p.
+170, Lemma 6.3]{Vaughan}) to esimate the other terms in \eqref{residue_at_0}. \begin{lemma} Let $f(z)$ be an analytic function in the region containing the disc $|z|\leq 1$, supposing $|f(z)|\leq M$ for $|z|\leq 1$ and $f(0)\neq 0$.
 Fix r and R such that $0<r<R<1$.
 Then, for $|z|\leq r$ we have

 where $\rho$ is a zero of $f(s)$. \end{lemma}

 Let $f(z) = (z+1/2+it)^m F(1+z+(1/2+it))$, $R=5/6$ and $r=2/3$ in the above Lemma \ref{zeros-lemma-titchmarsh}.
 Using the zero-free region $(b)$, we get

 We now have the estimate